nelsonjchen/fntoggle/README.md

 A very, very badly hacked together executable that can turn on and off function keys on *my* Retina MacBook Pro 15" (Mid-2012).
 What I'm saying is that it WORKS4ME and with ControlPlane.

+At least it does not use GUI scripting with Applescript to accomplish this goal.

 **If you know C, or basic Objective-C, feel free to fork and make this not stupid.
 My C and non-existent Objective-C experience has since atrophied to near-amputation levels.**

 ## Usage